LTUC/code-challenges-questions/code_challenges/tree/challnege05/README.md

 * Document your work along with an image of your whiteboard in the `whiteboard.md` file.
 * To run your test: `pytest`

+## Language: `Java`:

+* Create a branch called `heightOfTree`.
+* Run this command to pull the code challenge question: `npm run pull-challenge tree 05`
+* Navigate to the challenge folder: `code-challenges/tree/challenge05`
+* Write your solution in `App.java` file.
+* Write your tests in `AppTest.java` file.
+* Document your work along with an image of your whiteboard in the `whiteboard.md` file.
+* To run your test: `gradle test`

 ## Submission:
 * ACP your work once you are done.
 * Create a pull request from your branch to the `main` branch